newfies-dialer/newfies-dialer/README.rst

     - Newfies was commissioned by the Kubatana NGO Alliance (kubatana.net).
       They needed a platform on which to deliver large numbers of messages to different communities.
-The platform can be used to offer complex data collection, voting applications and notification for availability of supplies.
+The platform can be used to offer complex data collection, voting applications, notification for availability of supplies and dissemination of health information.

 Marketing :

-    - Newfies is a strong telephony based marketing tool to deliver advertising to your company's contacts.
+    - Newfies is a telephony based marketing tool to deliver advertising to company contacts.

 Emergency :